About Independent Power Projects

 Why does BC Hydro purchase electricity from IPPs?

-BC Hydro faces a gap when the amount of electricity that we can supply from existing resources outstrips the amount we'll need to meet future demands from our growing population and economy.
+BC Hydro faces a gap when the amount of electricity that we can supply from existing resources is outstripped by the amount we'll need to meet future demands from our growing population and economy.
 A variety of measures are required to ensure we have sufficient, reliable power for generations.
-These include implementing aggressive conservation and efficiency initiatives, maintaining and expanding our Heritage Assets, investing in our distribution and transmission systems, and adding more supply to our system through long-term electricity purchase agreements with IPPs.
+These include implementing conservation and efficiency initiatives, maintaining and expanding our existing generation and transmission system assets, and adding more supply to our system through long-term electricity purchase agreements with IPPs.

 IPPs help us meet our customers' electricity needs by developing and operating innovative, sustainable projects that help maintain B.C.'s competitive advantage resulting from clean, renewable power supply.
 Ratepayers are not exposed to market risk with the long-term price certainty, while project development responsibilities and costs are shifted to the IPPs.